Policy and Global Affairs at The National Academies

 book icon

-Read online free page icon Download the report brief (PDF) page icon Download the Russian version (PDF) sale icon Buy the book
+book icon Read online free page icon Download the report brief (PDF) page icon Download the Russian version (PDF) sale icon Buy the book or Download the Free PDF

 Countering Biological Threats: Challenges for the Department of Defense's Nonproliferation Program Beyond the Former Soviet Union (July 2009)

-page icon Download the report brief (PDF) sale icon Buy the book
+Read online free page icon Download the report brief (PDF) sale icon Buy the book or Download the Free PDF

 A Survey of Attitudes and Actions on Dual Use Research in the Life Sciences: A Collaborative Effort of the National Research Council and the American Association for the Advancement of Science (July 2009)

-page icon Download the report brief (PDF) sale icon Buy the book
+Read online free page icon Download the report brief (PDF) sale icon Buy the book or Download the Free PDF

 Russian Views on Countering Terrorism During Eight Years of Dialogue: Extracts from Proceedings of Four Workshops (June 2009)

-book icon Read online free sale icon Buy the book
+Read online free sale icon Buy the book or Download the Free PDF

 Few countries have endured as many attacks of terrorism during the past two decades as has Russia.
 From bombings on the streets of a number of cities, to the disruption of pipelines in Dagestan, to the taking of hundreds of hostages at a cultural center in Moscow and at a school in Beslan, the Russian government has responded to many political and technical challenges to protect the population.
 The measures that have been undertaken to reduce vulnerabilities to terrorist attacks and to mitigate the consequences of attacks have been of widespread interest in many other countries as well.

 In June 1999, the Presidents of the National Academy of Sciences and the Russian Academy of Sciences initiated an inter-academy program to jointly address common interests in the field of counter-terrorism.
 Four workshops were held from 2001 to 2007 and additional consultations were undertaken prior to and after the series of workshops.
 This report includes 35 of the Russian presentations during the workshop series.
 Collectively they provide a broad overview of activities that have been supported by Russian institutions.
-(Policy and Global Affairs (PGA))
+Development, Security, and Cooperation (DSC)

 The 2nd International Forum on Biosecurity: Summary of an International Meeting, Budapest, Hungary, March 30 to April 2, 2008 (May 2009)

-book icon Read online free, page icon Download the report brief (PDF), sale icon Buy the book
+book icon Read online free page icon Download the report brief (PDF) sale icon Buy the book or Download the Free PDF

 Beyond 'Fortress America': National Security Controls on Science and Technology in a Globalized World (April 2009)